roytang/blog/content/notes/2016/09/776432418685276161/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/776432418685276161/
+title: ''
 ---

-RT [@williampietri](https://twitter.com/williampietri/): Your company's most valuable resource is people giving a shit.
-Ask yourself: does your system encourage or discourage th…
+Your company's most valuable resource is people giving a shit.
+Ask yourself: does your system encourage or discourage that?